 If we can avoid that fate, the number of major league stars using ash bats is also in decline.
 The latest stats show that only about 10% of players are still using ash bats in MLB games.

-Let’s be clear, ash bats have set almost every record you know off the top of your head.
+Let’s be clear, ash bats have set almost every major league baseball record you know off the top of your head.
 Babe Ruth hit all his home runs with an ash bat.
 Henry Aaron broke Babe Ruth’s record using ash.
 Joe DiMaggio hit in 56 straight games with ash.
 Ted Williams hit .406 with ash.
 Ty Cobb and Pete Rose both swung ash to get over 4,000 base hits.
 Mark McGuire crushed 70 home runs with an ash bat.

 An ash bat has the largest sweet spot.
 If you are a contact hitter, your chance of hitting a line drive will increase with ash.
 Due to density, ash flexes more.
-Some feel that this flex actually helps to create a trampoline-like effect, driving the ball farther, compensating some of the distance lost due to lack of rebound velocity.
+Some feel that this flex actually helps to create a trampoline effect, driving the ball farther, compensating some of the distance lost due to lack of rebound velocity.

-The construction of an ash bat is an art that has developed over the last 150 years, and involves careful selection of the right grades of wood, control over moisture content and drying times, and even the number of growth rings.
-About eight growth rings per inch in a white ash bat seems to be favored by most players, although some bats are made with 15 growth rings per inch since a large number of growth rings indicates an increase in the density and strength of the wood.
+The construction of an ash bat by leading bat manufacturers is an art that has developed over the last 150 years, and involves careful selection of the right grades of wood, control over moisture content and drying times, and even the number of growth rings.
+About eight growth rings per inch in a northern white ash bat seems to be favored by most players, although some bats are made with 15 growth rings per inch since a large number of growth rings indicates an increase in the density and strength of the wood.

 The rise of maple bats has come as baseball has seen an increase in strikeouts and home runs, but relation does not imply causation.
 Jim Sherwood of the Baseball Research Center at the University of Massachusetts-Lowell, said the conclusion of a 2005 study was that the ball goes just as far off maple as it does off ash.
 Lloyd V. Smith, an engineering professor at Washington State University, went even further, telling the Washington Post, “If Barry Bonds had not been swinging maple when he broke that record, I don’t think anybody would even be talking about maple right now.”

-Maple is a very dense wood, which tends to make it one of the best species to use for wood bats.
+Maple is a very dense wood, which tends to make it one of the best species to use for wood baseball bats.
 Density is directly related to hardness and durability.
 The denser the wood used to make a bat, the more durable a bat will be and the more “pop” it will have.
 Also, maple is a diffuse-porous wood (close-grain).
 The properties of diffuse-porous wood are such that it will hold together under high intensity impact.
-The more you hit with a maple bat the grains will compact and press together.
+The more you hit with maple baseball bats, the more the grains will compact and press together.
 This makes the bat harder in this area of frequent impact.
 Maple has the hardest surface of the three major species of wood typically used to manufacture wood bats.

-Maple lumber with a straight grain is harder to find than ash so it’s important to buy from a company that uses quality wood for their baseball bats.
+Maple lumber with a straight grain structure is harder to find than ash so it’s important to buy from a company that uses quality wood for their baseball bats.
 This is important because a maple bat without a straight grain will be much weaker and will break with much more regularity than “Pro Grade” maple bats.
 Maple does not flex much and the result is a feeling of a more powerful bat that the ball seems to jump off.
 Maple bats are ideal for a baseball player that wants the best performance from a bat and is willing to pay a little more for that.

 Scientists have argued that batted ball speeds are no different between ash and maple.
 They say that what ash loses in hardness it makes up for in flex (like a golf club).
 But in those tests, the scientists ignored a science even more important to baseball than physics: psychology.
 We use what we think gives us the best chance to win.
 We use what gives us confidence.